 The Yakima Dr. Tray is made of aluminum, but it is noticeably less burly than the high scoring Thule T2 Pro XT.

 The outside tray front wheel clamp began to slip and release tension on the tire after several months of heavy use.
 It only slipped on 27.5 tires, and this was the size that we most frequently carried, so the frequent use of the same position likely caused wear on the ratcheting stops leading to the slippage we experienced.
-We did not experience this with other hitch racks we tested.
-Overall, not terrible but if you are looking for the most bomber rack available then the Dr. Tray may not suit your needs.
+We didn't experience this with other hitch racks we tested.
+Overall, it's not terrible but if you are looking for the most bomber rack available then the Dr. Tray may not suit your needs.

 The Yakima Dr. Tray is one of the most expensive racks we tested.
 Despite the high price, it comes with a premium list of features and offers a range of tray adjustability that is not rivaled by anything else on the market.
 For these reasons, we feel that it is a solid value.
+If you're looking for the best value in a platform hitch rack we suggest checking out the RockyMounts MonoRail, our Best Buy Award winner.

 The Yakima Dr. Tray rack is a refreshing new take on the now classic tray-style hitch rack.
 We are impressed with the adjustability and light weight of the rack.
 With a few minor tweaks to the tilt mechanism and a redesign of the locking system this would likely be our favorite model, and the winner of our Editors' Choice Award.
-Despite these minor flaws, the Dr. Tray is an excellent competitor and should be on your short list - if minimal weight and awesome tray adjustability are your primary concerns.
+Despite these minor flaws, the Dr. Tray is an excellent competitor and should be on your short list - especially if minimal weight and awesome tray adjustability are your primary concerns.

 The Yakima Dr. Tray is an innovative approach to hitch rack design, and with a few small design changes could easily be a contender for our Editors Choice Award.